 Facebook is the platform your customers really, really want to see you on.
 They want customer service via Facebook and they want you to be available to engage with them via Facebook.
 The two biggest values you can offer on Facebook are: entertainment and support.

 Facebook is full of funny and inspiring content.
 Providing entertainment value by posting funny pictures that are relevant to your brand is a no-brainer.
-Manpacks, a subscription service for men, is a great example.
+Manpacks, a subscription service for men (which shut down in 2018), is a great example.
 They often post funny pictures they know men will love.
 At Onboardly, we post a lot of inspiring image quotes that are relevant to entrepreneurs.

 As a general rule, if you can make someone laugh or inspire someone, you can start building a relationship with them.
 Facebook makes it easy to do either, especially since it’s image-heavy.